melbournecocoa/MelbourneCocoaHeadsHistory/README.md

 Melbourne Cocoaheads History
 ==========================

-Originally compiled by Jesse Collis
+Originally compiled by Jesse Collis.
+Thanks to Gareth Townsend and Sean Woodhouse for organising all the speakers over the years.

+The reason it's up on github is so you can fork it, fix it up and send me pull requests.

 ### TODOs